srisanger/krafthack/README.md

 Contains a time series transformer model with an input sequence length of 4 minutes, a batch size of 50 per training step, 6 layers, 8 heads and a layer size of 96.
 The inputs are sampled via importance sampling and a dropout is applied on the targets, but not on the features.

 The file `kraftvironment.yml` provides the required packages and the notebook `runmodel.ipynb` runs the model.
+KraftHack's dataset is not openly available and thus not included in this repo.